-At Step 2, the objective medica I evidence in the record indic ates that the claimant has established that she has a severe impairm ent.
-The claimant was successfully treated for colon cancer with chemotherapy.
-The claimant is capable of performing at least light work.
-Therefore, the claimant is not disqua lifted from receiving disability at Step 2.
-However, this Administrative Law Ju dge will PROCEED t hrough the sequential evaluation process to determine disability because Step 2 is a de minimus standard.
+At Step 2, the objective medica I evidence in the record indic ates that the claimant has established that he has a sev ere impairment.
+The claimant has r ight sided weakness.
+He was hospitalized in September 2009 as the result of a myocardial infarction, but was treated and released.
+He has some physical limitations.
+Therefore, the claimant is not disqualified from receiving disability at Step 2.
+However, this Administrative Law Ju dge will proceed through the sequent ial evaluation process to determine disability becaus e Step 2 is a de minimus standard.

 In the third step of the sequentia I consideration of a disability claim, the trier of fact must determine if the claimant's impairment (or combination of impairments) is listed in Appendix 1 of Subpart P of 20 CFR, Part 404.
 This Administrative Law Judge finds that the claimant's medical record will not support a finding that claimant's impairment(s) is a "listed impairment" or equal to a listed impairment.
 See Ap pendix 1 of Sub part P of 20 CFR, Part 404, Part A. Accordingly, claimant cannot be found to be disabled based upon medical evidence alone.
 20 CFR 416.920(d).
-This Administrative Law Judge finds that the claimant's impairments do not rise to the level necessary to be listed as disabling by law.
+This Administrative Law Judge finds that the claimant's impairment is do not rise to the level necessary to be listed as disabling by law.
 Therefore, the claimant is disqualified from receiving disability at Step 3.

 In the fourth step of the sequent ial consideration of a disability claim, the trier of fact must determine if the claimant's impairment (s) prevents claim ant from doing past relevant work.
 20 CFR 416.920(e).
-It is the finding of this Admini strative Law Judge. based upon the medical eviden ce and objective, physical and psychological findings that the claimant does perform her daily living activ ities.
-The claimant felt that her condition has worsened because she has lo st energy, scared, and in pain.
-The claimant stated that she is not taking medications, nor is in therapy for her mental impairment of depression.
-The claimant does smoke less than 1⁄2 a pack of cigarettes a day.
-She stopped drinking s ocially a year ago.
-The claimant d oes not, nor has ever used illegal or illicit drugs.
-She did not think there was any work she could do.
+It is the finding of this Administrative Law Judge, based upon the medical eviden ce and objective, physical and psychological findings that the claimant is not able to maintain most of his daily living ac tivities.
+The claimant does feel t hat his condition has worsened bec ause it is harder to get up and around.
+The claimant does smoke one-half to a pack a day of cigarettes.
+The claimant does not drink alcohol since 2002 where before he drank a couple of beers socially.
+The claimant does not use illegal or illicit drugs since 2 to 3 weeks ago where before he use to use marijuana.
+The claimant did not feel there was any work he could do.

-At Step 4, this Administrative Law Judge finds that the claimant has not established that she cannot perform any of her prior work.
-The claimant was previously employed as a shipping and receiving clerk in November 2008 at the medium level.
-The claimant has also been employed as a clerk, inspector, packer at the medium level and manager at the light level.
-The claim ant was successfully treated for colon cancer.
-The claimant should be able to per form at least light work.
-Therefore, the claimant is disqualified from receiving disability at Step 4.
-However, the Admini strative Law Judge will still proceed through the sequential evaluation process to determine whether or not the claimant has the residual functional capacity to perform some other less strenuous tasks than in her prior jobs.
+At Step 4, this Administrative Law Judge fi nds that the claimant has established that he cannot perform any of his prior work.
+The claimant was previously employ ed at the heavy level.
+His past employment was at the heavy level which he would have a difficult time performing with his physical limitations.
+The claimant has physical limitations that would limit his ab ility to perform his past employments.
+However, the claimant should be able to perform at least light work.
+Therefore, the claimant is not disqualified from receiving disa bility at Step 4.
+Howev er, the Administrative Law Judge will still proceed through the se quential evaluation process to determine whether or not the claimant has the residual functional c apacity to perform some other less strenuous tasks than in his prior jobs.